About Wyndham Rewards Visa Signature Card

 When you first sign up for a credit card, you’ll most likely get some sweet benefits for being a new cardmember.

 For example, low-interest credit cards will give you 0% APR for anywhere from 12 to 21 months.
-Cash back cards typically give you a cash bonus if you spend a certain amount the first three months.
+Cash back cards typically give you a cash bonus if you spend a certain amount during the first three months.

 The Wyndham Rewards Visa Signature Card offers cardholders 15,000 bonus points after their first purchase, and 15,000 more if they spend $1,000 in the 90 days after you’re accepted for the card.